sungeunbae/mapplot/README.md

  ![plot_items_pSA_10p0](https://user-images.githubusercontent.com/466989/207482252-3be6ea2e-66a1-4915-be7b-2debdde2f018.png)

 To display a surface instead of points, use `--surface` option. `--contour` option adds contour lines.
-It uses Triangulation and LinearTriInterpolator for fast, yet nice looking surfaces.
-While this is generally more efficient than other benchmarked interpolation algorithms, it can take a little longer than points plotting.
-Consider using multiple cores with `-n` option to best utilize available CPU cores, and `--fast` for slightly lower resolution.
+It uses Triangulation and LinearTriInterpolator for fast, yet a nice looking surface.
+While this is generally more efficient than other benchmarked interpolation algorithms (eg. Kriging, RBF), it can take a little longer than points plotting.
+Consider using `-n` option to best utilize available CPU cores, and `--fast` for slightly lower resolution.

 You can also supply SRF files and display them on the map too.